 Are you planning to visit Tinos?

-We hope our short guide to the best things to do in Tinos has been helpful!
-If you want more information about the island, we have written an extensive travel guide to Andros and Tinos available on Kindle.
-It combines Andros and Tinos islands in Greece and goes into a lot of detail.
+I hope this article on the best things to do on the island has been helpful!
+If you want more information, we have written an extensive travel guide to Andros and Tinos available on Kindle.
 Check it out!